okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/api-access-management/index.md

 * When an application successfully validates an access token, cache the result until the expiration time (`exp`).
 Do this for a validation that is either [local](/docs/guides/validate-access-tokens/) or through the [introspection endpoint](/docs/reference/api/oidc/#introspect).
 * When an application retrieves the JWKS (public keys) to validate a token, it should cache the result until a new or unknown key is referenced in a token.

 * Never use an access token granted from the org authorization server for authorization within your applications.
-These tokens are intended for use with Okta, and your app can't validate it.
+These tokens are intended for use with Okta, and your app can't validate them.
 Instead, use tokens granted from a custom authorization server.

 > **Note:** See [Authorization servers](/docs/concepts/auth-servers).